-Each class pays its proportionate share of Fund costs in addition to its management fee.
-The difference in fund costs and management fees between each class means that each class has a different Unit Price.
+Each class pays its proportionate share of Fund costs in addition to its management fee and performance fee.
+The difference in fund costs, management fees and performance fees between each class means that each class has a different Unit Price.